-BTPs€i are issued with maturities from 18 months to 3, 5, 7, 10, 15, 20 and 30 years.
+BTPs€i are issued with maturities 5, 10, 15 and 30 years.
 They are floating medium/long-term bonds, particularly suited for investors who require six-month payments linked to inflation rates, in particular that of the euro area, and who intend to preserve over time the real value of the capital invested.

 Until September 2004, BTPs€i were issued exclusively by way of placement syndicates created for this purpose.
 In September 2004, for the first time, the auction procedure was also adopted (for the issuance of the third tranche of the 10-year BTPs€i).
 These bonds are issued through a marginal auction, with discretional decision of the auction price and of the nominal amount issued within an interval communicated in advance.
 For the purchase of bonds, the subscription price is obtained by multiplying the auction price (marginal price), which is expressed in “real” terms – that is, net of the indexing component – by the Indexation Coefficient referring to the auction payment date (see point 2.1).

 Since 2005 the Treasury has issued these bonds monthly, on the basis of market conditions, making use of both auctions and placement syndicates.
 Once the auction procedure is selected, the issuance takes place in the second half of the month, on the business day preceding the medium/long-term auction.
 The Treasury will announce the bonds in issuance, and the respective maximum quantities to be offered, with the first announcement of the end-month auction of medium/long-term bonds, which is four business days prior to the auction.